hongwanliu/DarkHistory/sphinx/index.rst

 * `Jupyter <https://jupyter.org/>`_
 * `tqdm <https://github.com/tqdm/tqdm>`_

-We recommend users download the `Anaconda Distribution <https://www.anaconda.com/distribution/>`_, which includes most of these packages except for tqdm.
+We recommend users download the `Anaconda Distribution <https://www.anaconda.com/distribution/>`_, which includes most of these packages, except for tqdm.
 Anaconda also comes with `Conda <https://conda.io/en/latest/>`_, which helps users manage libraries, dependencies and environments.
 To install tqdm, users can simply do

 .. sourcecode:: bash